-Our top picks include the pool suites at the Grand-Hotel Du Cap-Ferrat, which have pools that are large enough to swim in.
+Our top picks include the pool suites at the Grand Hotel Du Cap-Ferrat, which have large pools to swim in.
 Each pool is set among rocky outcrops with an infinity view at the end, looking out to the horizon.
 At the JW Marriott in Venice, you must upgrade to a “La Residenza Pool De Luxe room” with its own private pool.
-The room’s doors double doors open out onto your own private pool, which also has a decked area with loungers, tables and chairs, and a mini lawn to enjoy.
-The poolside suite at the Belmond Cipriani gives you direct access to the main pool and your own private loungers.
+The double doors open the room onto your own private pool, which also has a decked area with loungers, tables, and chairs, and a mini lawn to enjoy.
+The poolside suite at the Belmond Cipriani gives you direct access to the main pool and your private loungers.
 Although it is not a private pool, we feel that the quick access from your bedroom and the fact that this is one of the best luxury hotels in the world justifies its position in this listing.

 1. Grand-Hotel du Cap-Ferrat, a Four Seasons Hotel

 The best hotel in Europe where you can select a room with a private pool is the Grand-Hotel du Cap-Ferrat, a Four Seasons Hotel on the French Riviera.
 Set in Belle Epoque splendor in a building that dates back to the 1800s, this ultra-luxury hotel offers everything you would expect of the very best Four Seasons hotel, but with a sprinkle of French chic.

 The Grand Hotel Cap Ferrat sits on the very tip of the Cap Ferrat peninsula, in the prime position amidst gated luxury villas.
 The hotel is accessed by large pearly gates.
 Behind the gates lies immaculate, tropical grounds framed by the deep blue sea.